Train Hopping 101

 Where is my Train Going???

 If you don’t have a railroad scanner or a crew change guide then you can use Google Maps along with these railroad maps of different railroad companies to see the general destination of where you might be going.
-This is for quick access, the North American Railroad Atlas is also available for download too if you want something more extensive to look at.
+The North American Railroad Atlas is also available for download too if you want something more extensive to look at.

 Rather than reinvent the wheel I will link to a few websites that have already covered this important information on rideable train cars.
 Hobo Shoestrings blog covers in great detail many of the train cars you can ride with a strong emphasis on junk train cars.
 Check out the list from Hobo Shoestring here, “What Train Cars Hoboes Ride!”